Heritage Geology – The Limestones of Moray

 Instead, the Moray limestones are historically termed “cornstones”, or in current geological terminology “calcretes” or “caliches”.
 These are pedogenic or soil-forming deposits.
 In an arid desert environment, a land surface exposed for an extended period, many thousands of years, will form a soil horizon at surface.
 Sporadic heavy rainfall will penetrate deeply, and over the dry periods these ground waters will be drawn back up to evaporate, but carrying with them, in solution, carbonates and other minerals from the deep subsuface.
 Thus a significant concentration of calcium carbonate can arise in the soil.
 Subsequent burial by further deposition leads to calcrete formation as part of the diagenetic or rock-forming processes.
 The modern analogue of such processes is in the deserts of western USA where these soil formations are termed caliches.

-Investigation across the Moray Firth at Golspie (ref 4), where the same Triassic sequence occurs, has demonstrated that the Cherty Rock represents the top of the Triassic, being superceded above by now proven lower Jurassic Dunrobin deposits.
+Investigation across the Moray Firth at Golspie (Batten et al, 1986), where the same Triassic sequence occurs, has demonstrated that the Cherty Rock represents the top of the Triassic, being superseded above by now proven lower Jurassic Dunrobin deposits.
 There is borehole evidence in Moray of the lower Jurassic, but always in faulted blocks, and nowhere seen deposited directly on the chert.
 Another minor locality has been mapped in the old surveys at Spynie Palace.
 Here the modern maps confirm a faulted outcrop of Cherty Rock, with Triassic Lossiemouth Sandstone below and Jurassic Dunrobin Bay Formation above (not exposed – determined by borehole drilling).

 Thus the Cherty Rock has become an important stratigraphical marker at the Triassic-Jurassic boundary, particularly in the offshore Moray Firth hydrocarbon basin.